Neonsy/ScheduleOneInsights/Markdown/DISCLAIMER.md

 ## Inspiration and Respect

-ScheduleOneInsights was inspired by the existing [Schedule One Calculator](https://schedule1-calculator.com), as well as several steam guides.
+ScheduleOneInsights was inspired by the existing [Schedule One Calculator](https://schedule1-calculator.com), the newer [Schedule-1 Calculator](https://schedule-1-calculator.com), and several Steam guides.
 Neonsy has a deep respect for their work and is not attempting to compete with them.
 Rather, the project maintainers aim to offer an alternative approach with different features and a different user experience.